Bill Oddie: Comedy

-On television Oddie was co-writer and performer in the comedy series Twice a Fortnight with Graeme Garden, Terry Jones, Michael Palin and Jonathan Lynn.
-Later he was co-writer and performer in the comedy series Broaden Your Mind with Tim Brooke-Taylor and Graeme Garden, for which he became a cast member for the second series.
+While still at Cambridge, Oddie wrote scripts for and appeared briefly in TV's That Was the Week That Was and appeared in Bernard Braden's television series On the Braden Beat in 1964.
+Later, he was a co-writer and performer in the comedy series Twice a Fortnight with Graeme Garden, Terry Jones, Michael Palin and Jonathan Lynn.
+Then he was a co-writer and performer in the comedy series Broaden Your Mind with Tim Brooke-Taylor and Graeme Garden, becoming a cast member for the second series.

 Oddie, Brooke-Taylor and Garden then co-wrote and appeared in their television comedy series The Goodies (1970–1982).
 The Goodies also released records, including "Father Christmas Do Not Touch Me"/"The In-Betweenies", "The Funky Gibbon" (co-written by Oddie with Dave MacRae) and "Black Pudding Bertha", which were hit singles in 1974–75.
-They reformed, briefly, in 2005 for a successful 13-date tour of Australia.
+They reformed briefly in 2005 for a successful 13-date tour of Australia.

 Oddie, Brooke-Taylor and Garden voiced characters on the 1983 animated children's programme Bananaman.

 In the Amnesty International show A Poke in the Eye (With a Sharp Stick), Oddie, Brooke-Taylor and Garden sang their hit song "Funky Gibbon".
 They also appeared on Top of the Pops with the song.
 Together with Garden (who is a qualified medical doctor), Oddie co-wrote many episodes of the television comedy series Doctor in the House, including most of the first season and all of the second season.
-He has occasionally appeared on the BBC Radio 4 panel game I'm Sorry I Haven't a Clue, on which Garden is and Brooke-Taylor was a regular panellist.
-In 1982 Garden and Oddie wrote, but did not perform in, a six-part science-fiction sitcom called Astronauts for Central and ITV.
+He occasionally appeared on the BBC Radio 4 panel game I'm Sorry I Haven't a Clue, on which Garden and Brooke-Taylor were regular panellists.
+In 1982, Garden and Oddie wrote, but did not perform in, a six-part science-fiction sitcom called Astronauts for Central and ITV.
 The show was set in an international space station in the near future.